Skip to main content

 • “Runs great on Steam Deck as well!”

-• “And no glitches that I have found, unlike some other games I have bought recently.”
+• “No glitches found, unlike some other games I have bought recently.”

 • “A fair warning that the game can be surprisingly buggy.
-I ran into more than a handful of times where the camera would just bug out and make the game unplayable, and a case where I crashed to desktop upon entering a room.”
+I encountered several instances where the camera would bug out, making the game unplayable, and experienced a crash to desktop upon entering a room.”

 • replayability